Asana/node-asana/README.md

   6. Push changes to origin, including tags:
      `git push origin master --tags`

 GitHub Actions will automatically build and deploy the tagged release.

-Make sure to edit the [new release](https://github.com/Asana/node-asana/releases) description on GitHub after it has been deployed.
+:reminder_ribbon: Make sure to edit the [new release](https://github.com/Asana/node-asana/releases) description on GitHub after it has been deployed.
+Please use bullet points to indicate notable changes since the last version.

 [release-image]: https://img.shields.io/github/release/asana/node-asana.svg